 - Carrying out rudimentary statistical analysis - e.g. to highlight trends and enable insights into the data.

-Of course, reports, dashboards and other data consumers could work with raw data directly to turn it into the format they need.
-However, it usually makes sense to carry out transformations earlier in the process and closer to the data warehouse, making the data that is ultimately exposed to the business much cleaner, better structured and more controlled and consistent.
+Of course, reports, dashboards and other data consumers could be built on top of raw and unprocessed data directly to turn it into the format they need.
+However, it usually makes sense to carry out transformations earlier in the process and closer to the data warehouse.
+This makes the data that is ultimately exposed to the business much cleaner, better structured and more controlled and consistent.
 This data preperation within the warehouse is the role that DBT plays.

 Companies have been doing this type of Extract, Transform and Load (ETL) work around their data warehouse for many years, and it's a very mature field with established patterns and tooling.
 However, DBT's approach is really a huge step forward in modernising the process and making it much more efficient and robust as we will see throughout this course.

 Before discussing DBT in more detail, it is worth considering some of the problems with the existing approach and ETL tooling.
-Commonly experienced problems include:
+Some of the most command challenges include:

 - ETL processes are usually managed by centralised data teams which become a bottleneck and source of delay;